adalinger/enzyme-calculator/README.md

 This is a calculator for the dosage of pancreatic enzymes.
 The implementation uses React for the frontend and no backend.
-The app is available via GitHub Pages to https://adalinger.github.io/enzyme-calculator/.
+The app is available via https://adalinger.github.io/enzyme-calculator/.

 ## Available Scripts